The Seduction (film)

 The Seduction is a 1982 American thriller film written and directed by David Schmoeller, and starring Morgan Fairchild, Michael Sarrazin, Vince Edwards, and Andrew Stevens.
-Its plot follows a Los Angeles news anchor who is aggressively pursued by an obsessive male stalker.
+Its plot follows Los Angeles news anchor Jamie Douglas who is aggressively pursued by obsessive male stalker Derek Sanford.
 The original music score was composed by Lalo Schifrin.
-Reviews for the film have mainly been negative which resulted in three Razzie nominations, including two for Fairchild.
+Reviews for the film have mainly been negative which resulted in three Golden Raspberry Award nominations, including two for Fairchild.

 Plot

 Jamie Douglas is a beautiful, successful news writer and anchor in Los Angeles, in a stable relationship with her long-term boyfriend, Brandon.
-Jamie begins receiving anonymous phone calls and flowers from a man named Derek, a psychotic photographer who is obsessed with her.
-Initially, Jamie dismisses them as harmless flattery from an "admirer," until Derek retrieves her phone number and begins calling her house in the Hollywood Hills, as well as that of her neighbor, a fashion model named Robin.
-Derek manages to access Jamie's dressing room at the office, and gives her a box of candy, apologizing for his pestering calls.
+Jamie begins receiving anonymous phone calls and flowers from a man named Derek Sanford, a psychotic photographer who is obsessed with her.
+Initially, Jamie dismisses them as harmless flattery from an "admirer," until Derek retrieves her phone number and begins calling her house in the Hollywood Hills, as well as that of her neighbor, a fashion model named Robin Dunlap.
+Derek manages to access Jamie's dressing room at the office she works at, and gives her a box of candy, apologizing to her for his pestering calls.
 Jamie is sympathetic toward him, and thanks him for the gift.

-Derek continues to obsessively stalk Jamie, who is unaware that his home is adjacent to her property.
+Despite her accepting his apology for the phone calls, Derek continues to obsessively stalk Jamie, who is unaware that his home is adjacent to her property.
 One afternoon he accosts her in her living room, maniacally photographing her as she fends him off.
 Brandon arrives and stops the attack, beating Derek significantly.
 Bloodied, Derek thanks Jamie, and leaves.
 Jamie visits Maxwell, a police officer friend, seeking advice.
 Maxwell explains that Jamie has few options, as Derek has technically not committed any crimes.
 Meanwhile, Derek follows Robin to one of her modeling jobs.
 He introduces himself as a friend of Jamie's, but Robin realizes he is the man who has been calling her and Jamie's homes.
 Derek pleads for Robin to convince Jamie to go on a date with him, but Robin forces him out.

 Later, Derek confronts Jamie and Robin at the mall, where Jamie sternly tells him she despises him, and to leave her alone.
-Brandon consults a doctor about Jamie's situation, and the doctor advises him that Derek likely suffers from erotomania, a delusional disorder in which he believes his affections for Jamie, a stranger, are reciprocated.
+Brandon consults with psychologist Dr. Weston about Jamie's situation, and Dr. Weston advises him that Derek likely suffers from erotomania, a delusional disorder in which he believes his affections for Jamie, a stranger, are reciprocated.
 One night, Derek breaks into Jamie's house and watches her from her bedroom closet, fondling himself while she takes a bath.
 After realizing Derek is in the house, she retrieves Brandon, but Derek flees through a window and escapes.
 Later, one of Derek's coworkers at the photo studio, Julie, attempts to ask him on a date.
 He politely declines, telling her he is engaged to be married.